Testing Library

 act

-function has same behavior in
+The act function has same behavior in

 React Test Renderer.
 Usually you

-should wrap the async component updating in act
+should wrap the async component updating in act.

 let increase: Function;